Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Observational Constriants

 \section{Observational Constriants}

-This section analyzes the compliance of the parameterized Hubble parameter with the cosmic chronometer(CC) and joint( CC+Pantheon) dataset.
-To conduct the statistical analysis, we employ $\chi^2$ minimization and Bayesian techniques, utilizing the Markov Chain Monte Carlo (MCMC) method through the emcee Python library \cite{46}.
-This approach helps constrain the model parameters's median values.
+This section analyzes the compliance of the parameterized Hubble parameters ($\eqref{equ(21)}$, $\eqref{equ(23)}$) with the cosmic chronometer(CC) and joint( CC+Pantheon) dataset.
+To conduct the statistical analysis, we employ $\chi^2$-minimization and Bayesian techniques, utilizing the Markov Chain Monte Carlo (MCMC) method through the emcee Python library \cite{46}.
+This approach helps constrain the model parameters\textquotesingle ~median values.